Professor Sir Michael A.J. Ferguson CBE, FRS, FRSE FMedSci

 University of Dundee

-Mike Ferguson obtained a BSc in Biochemistry at The University of Manchester Institute of Science and Technology (1979) and a PhD in Biochemistry (1982) at London University.
-He was a Postdoctoral Fellow at the Rockefeller University, New York, with George Cross, FRS (1982-1985) and at Oxford University with Raymond Dwek, FRS (1985-1988).
-He took up a lectureship at The University of Dundee in 1988 and was promoted to a personal chair in Molecular Parasitology in 1994.
+Mike Ferguson obtained a PhD in Biochemistry (1982) at London University.
+He was a Postdoctoral Fellow at the Rockefeller University, New York, with George Cross FRS and at Oxford University with Raymond Dwek FRS.
+He took up a lectureship at The University of Dundee in 1988 and was promoted to a personal chair in Molecular Parasitology in 1994 and was appointed the first Regius Professor of Life Sciences in 2013.

-Mike has published over 250 peer reviewed research papers and given numerous invited lectures at Scientific Meetings around the world.
-He is known for solving the first structures of glycosylphosphatidylinositol (GPI) membrane anchors, which play important roles throughout eukaryotic biology.
+He has published over 250 peer reviewed research papers and is known for solving the first structures of glycosylphosphatidylinositol (GPI) membrane anchors, which play important roles throughout eukaryotic biology.

 His research takes a multidisciplinary approach to understanding the biochemistry of protozoan parasites that cause tropical diseases, particularly the trypanosomatids that cause human African Sleeping Sickness, Chagas' disease and leishmaniasis.
-He believes in the fundamental importance of working across the Biology / Chemistry interface and he has published extensively in this area.
-He is particularly interested in Translational Research and, together with his colleagues, was instrumental in establishing the new Drug Discovery Unit at the University of Dundee.
+He believes in the fundamental importance of working across the Biology / Chemistry interface and is particularly interested in Translational Research.
+Together with his colleagues, he was instrumental in establishing the Drug Discovery Unit at the University of Dundee and he is a member of the Wellcome Centre for Anti-Infectives Research.
 He is also co-Director of the successful Dundee Proteomics Facility.

 Mike was Dean of Research for Life Sciences from 2007-2014 and continues to play a role in Research Strategy.
-He led the construction of, and directs, the Discovery Centre for Translational and Interdisciplinary Research, which opened in 2014.
-He is also Deputy Chair for The Wellcome Trust and on the Board of Directors of the Medicines for Malaria Venture (MMV).
+He led the construction of the Discovery Centre for Translational and Interdisciplinary Research and is co-lead on the Growing the Tay Cities BioMedical Cluster component of the Tay Cities Deal.
+He is Deputy Chair of The Wellcome Trust, a member of the Board of Directors of the Medicines for Malaria Venture (MMV).
+He is a Fellow of the Royal Societies of London and Edinburgh, of the Academy of Medical Sciences and a member of EMBO.
+He was knighted in 2019 for services to science.

 Honours & Awards